-consistent with the NGF submission which envisioned a role for the template within a "quality assurance framework".26-
+consistent with the NGF submission which envisioned a role for the template within a "quality assurance framework".
+26

 It is also broadly consistent with the proposals by PacificHydro.
 PacificHydro suggested that the Australian Standard for Compliance Programs (AS 3806-2006) should be used as a starting point and it should be assumed that companies are using AS 3806 already in their compliance systems.
-27 Pacific Hydro argued that the specific technical principles should not be contrary to, nor overwrite, any of the principles contained in AS 3806.28
+PacificHydro argued that the specific technical principles should not be contrary to, nor overwrite, any of the principles contained in AS 3806.
+PacificHydro argued that the specific technical principles should not be contrary to, nor overwrite, any of the principles contained in AS 3806.